 - Attachment Tools: Auto Detach, Compress All, Rename All, Auto Save All...
 Quick Report, Count Selected Mails, Remove Duplicate Mails and Contacts...

 - More than 100 advanced features will solve most of your problems in Outlook 2021 - 2010 or Office 365.
 Full features 60-day free trial.

-As the non-working hours cannot actually be hidden from Calendar, this method will guide you to create a daily recurring appointment, and cover non-working areas with color.
-You can do as following:
+As the non-working hours cannot actually be hidden from Calendar, as a workaround, we will guide you to create a daily recurring appointment, and cover non-working areas with color.
+You can do as follows:

 Step 1: Shift to the Calendar view, and open the specified calendar in which you will hide non-working hours.

-Step 2: Show the calendar in the Day view with clicking the Change View > Calendar and the Day button separately on the View tab.
+Step 2: Show the calendar in the Day view by clicking the Change View > Calendar and the Day button separately on the View tab.